OpenNebula/docs/source/intro_release_notes/concepts_terminology/key_features.rst

 - :ref:`Resource quota management <quota_auth>` to track and limit computing, storage and networking resource utilization

-- Support for multiple data stores to balance I/O operations between storage servers, or to define different SLA policies (e.g. backup) and performance features for different VM types or users [TODO: Add Link]
+- Support for multiple data stores to balance I/O operations between storage servers, or to define different SLA policies (e.g. backup) and performance features for different VM types or users

 - :ref:`PCI passthrough <kvm_pci_passthrough>` available for VMs that need consumption of raw GPU devices